 Gather the ingredients.

-Heat oven to 350 F. Lightly grease a 9-inch by 13-inch by 2-inch baking pan, or spray the pan with cooking spray.
+Heat oven to 350 F. Lightly grease a 9 x 13 x 2-inch baking pan or spray the pan with cooking spray.

 Put the fresh spinach in the baking dish and then sprinkle with salt and pepper.